rust-lang/rfcs/text/3373-avoid-nonlocal-definitions-in-fns.md

 # Summary
 [summary]: #summary

-Starting in Rust 2024, stop allowing items inside functions to implement methods or traits that are visible outside the function.
+Starting in Rust 2024, stop allowing items inside functions or expressions to implement methods or traits that are visible outside the function or expression.

 # Motivation
 [motivation]: #motivation

-Currently, tools cross-referencing uses and definitions (such as IDEs) must either search inside all function bodies to find potential definitions corresponding to uses within a function, or not cross-reference those definitions at all.
+Currently, tools cross-referencing uses and definitions (such as IDEs) must either search inside all function bodies and other expression-containing items to find potential definitions corresponding to uses within another function, or not cross-reference those definitions at all.

 Humans cross-referencing such uses and definitions may find themselves similarly baffled.

-With this change, both humans and tools can limit the scope of their search and avoid looking for definitions inside other functions, without missing any relevant definitions.
+With this change, both humans and tools can limit the scope of their search and avoid looking for definitions inside other functions or items, without missing any relevant definitions.

 # Explanation
 [explanation]: #explanation

+The following types of items, "expression-containing items", can contain expressions, including the definitions of other items:
+- Functions
+- Closures
+- The values assigned to `static`/`const` items
+- The discriminant values assigned to `enum` variants

 Starting in the Rust 2024 edition:
-- An item nested inside a function or closure (through any level of nesting) may not define an `impl Type` block unless the `Type` is also nested inside the same function or closure.
+- An item nested inside an expression-containing item (through any level of nesting) may not define an `impl Type` block unless the `Type` is also nested inside the same expression-containing item.
-- An item nested inside a function or closure (through any level of nesting) may not define an `impl Trait for Type` unless either the `Trait` or the `Type` is also nested inside the same function or closure.
+- An item nested inside an expression-containing item (through any level of nesting) may not define an `impl Trait for Type` unless either the `Trait` or the `Type` is also nested inside the same expression-containing item.
-- An item nested inside a function or closure (through any level of nesting) may not define an exported macro visible outside the function or closure (e.g. using `#[macro_export]`).
+- An item nested inside an expression-containing item (through any level of nesting) may not define an exported macro visible outside the expression-containing item (e.g. using `#[macro_export]`).

 Rust 2015, 2018, and 2021 continue to permit this, but will produce a warn-by-default lint.

-No other language features provide a means of defining a name inside a function and referencing that name outside the function.

 # Drawbacks
 [drawbacks]: #drawbacks